Upgrading a RHEL package installation

 Important

 • As part of the PHP upgrade process your Apache 2.2 server will be stopped and disabled, if you are currently using the Apache 2.2 server for any other applications they will stop working.
-You will either need to upgrade these applications to work with PHP 7 or PHP 8 and Apache 2.4 or move them to another server.
+You will either need to upgrade these applications to work with PHP 8 and Apache 2.4 or move them to another server.

 The SCL Apache site configuration file was installed at this location for Swarm 2019.1 to 2020.1: